-Key Challenge: Reauthorization of the Corporation - As of September 30, 2018, the Corporation is operating under the provisions of a Continuing Resolution (Public Law 115-245), which as of this report, extends OPIC's core programs through December 7, 2018.
-Authorization for OPIC to continue operating during the remainder of fiscal year 2019 depends upon Congress enacting legislation to extend the authority of the Corporation.
+Key Challenge: Orderly Transition of the Corporation to the U.S. International Development Finance Corporation- As of September 30, 2019, the Corporation is operating under the provisions of a Continuing Resolution (Public Law 116-59), which as of this report, extends OPIC's core programs through November 21, 2019.
+On October 5, 2018 the President of the United States signed the BUILD Act (Public Law 115-254) establishing the United States

-OPIC Response: On October 5, 2018 the President of the United States signed the BUILD Act (Public Law 115-254) establishing the United States International Development Finance Corporation which will assume the assets and obligations of OPIC, as well as the responsibility for its programs.
-OPIC welcomes the creation of the new, reformed Corporation which extends the authority for OPIC's legacy programs through 2025.